 Here is an introduction to the Andover foodbank.

 The Andover foodbank was started in March 2006 to provide emergency food boxes to people in crisis in and around Andover.
-We operate from a warehouse and office in Alexandra Road and rent a larger warehouse in West Portway industrial estate.
-We employ two part time co-ordinators and have more than 100 volunteers.
+We operate from a warehouse and office in Alexandra Road.
+We employ two part time managers and have more than 60 volunteers.

 We also provide work opportunities for local people and have placements from the Enham Trust and other local organisations.
 We welcome work experience students, Duke of Edinburgh placements and we host team days from local companies.
 Read our Annual Review 2019-20 for the period ending March 2020.
 This included increased demand in March 2020 caused by the onset of coronavirus.
 The full impact of the pandemic will be reported in the next Annual Review.

 The film below was produced by students from Farleigh School and explains how the Andover foodbank works by following the journey of Bertie the baked bean can.